 In Phase I, the AIP offers participant farms technical and business planning assistance that is similar to services provided by the Department’s Farm Viability Enhancement Program.
 However, the land protection component of FVEP is omitted, as APR farmland is already restricted to agricultural uses only.
-Participating farms that complete an AIP business plan and commit to implementing farm improvement strategies identified in the Plan that meet Program objectives may be eligible for funding through an AIP grant in Phase II.
+Participating farms that complete an AIP business plan and commit to implementing farm improvement strategies identified in the Plan that meet Program objectives may be eligible to receive grant funding in Phase II.

 AIP Fiscal Year 2014 Summary as of 6/30/14